SAKSHIRAJPUTT/backend_app/README.md

-Here's a well-structured **README.md** template for your project.
-This template will help you document your project on GitHub and provide a clear understanding of what the project is, how to set it up, and how to contribute.

----

 # Project Name: Backend and Frontend Data Analysis Dashboard

 This is a full-stack web application that combines backend services with a frontend dashboard for data analysis and visualization.
 The backend handles user authentication, data processing, and provides APIs for the frontend.
 The frontend displays user data and visualizations using charts.